 - For-profit child care centres.

-- Non-profit child care centres that lease space in a commercial or industrial property.
+- Non-profit child care centres that lease space in a commercial or industrial building.

 - Home-based child care centres, if a separate, definable area exists on the land or in the home for child care.

 To determine if a child care centre is for profit or a non-profit, we collect the following information:

 - Governing documents (i.e., Letters Patent/Articles of Incorporation/Certificate of Continuance), including objects of Incorporation or purpose, if applicable

 - Evidence that the child care centre is licensed under the Child Care and Early Years Act, 2014.

 To determine if the child care centre occupies the premise, we may request a copy of the deed or occupancy agreement (i.e., license or lease).

 We also may complete a property inspection to: